The CommBank Mastercard Gift Card was a prepaid card that allowed you to make purchases with retailers all around the world.

 - Supermarket gift cards.
 Both Coles and Woolworths offer a range of gift cards that can be used in different stores around Australia, with some options that you can also use online.

 - Travel money cards.
 These cards usually allow you to load and spend money in multiple currencies.
 Most of them are Mastercard or Visa options, and can also be used for purchases in Australia.
-Some even earn rewards, such as the Qantas Cash card and the Velocity Global Wallet®, which allows you to earn 1 point per $1 spent overseas and 1 point per $2 spent in Australia.
+Some even earn rewards, such as the Qantas Cash card and the Velocity Global Wallet, which allows you to earn Velocity Points per $1 you spend in Australia and overseas.

 - Other prepaid debit cards.
-A number providers offer prepaid Mastercard or Visa products that can be used in Australia, overseas and online, such as the Coles Reloadable MasterCard or the Australia Post Visa Prepaid Gift Card.
+A number providers offer prepaid Mastercard or Visa products that can be used in Australia, overseas and online.